AdobeDocs/experience-platform.en/help/hygiene/api/workorder.md

 ## Delete identities {#delete-identities}

-You can delete one or more customer identities from a single dataset or all datasets by making a POST request to the `/workorder` endpoint.
+You can delete one or more consumer identities from a single dataset or all datasets by making a POST request to the `/workorder` endpoint.

 **API format**